ansible-collections/ibm_zos_core/docs/source/installation.rst

 Ansible Galaxy
 --------------

-You can use the `ansible-galaxy`_ command with the option ``install`` to install a collection on your system (control node) hosted in Galaxy.

 Galaxy enables you to quickly configure your automation project with content from the Ansible community.

 Galaxy provides prepackaged units of work known as collections.
-If you have installed a prior version you may need to force overwriting an existing collection with the ``--force`` option.
+You can use the `ansible-galaxy`_ command with the option ``install`` to install a collection on your system (control node) hosted in Galaxy.
+If you have installed a prior version, you must overwrite an existing collection with the ``--force`` option.

-Here are examples for installing the **IBM z/OS core collection**:
+Here are a few examples of installing the **IBM z/OS core collection**:

 .. code-block:: sh